 The Control power connection is a standard IEC C14 male socket (IEC-60320) with integrated pull-out protection.
-The supplied power cable has a safety plug at one end and an IEC C13 cold-device coupling with specially molded housing at the other end.
+The supplied power cable has a safety plug at one end and an IEC C13 cold-device coupling with specially shaped housing at the other end.
 This, together with the pull-out protection, ensures reliable connection to the power supply.
 Therefore, always used the power cable supplied.

-The power supply must have:
+The power supply must have a main fuse, a circuit breaker and ground connection (PE protective conductor).

-- Main fuse

-- Circuit breaker

-- Ground connection (PE protective conductor)

-Control is equipped with a power entry filter and a 6.3 A fuse.
+The Control is equipped with a power entry filter and a 6.3 A fuse.

-➤ Connect Control to the power supply with the supplied power cable.
+► Connect the Control to the power supply with the supplied power cable.
 Lay the power cable such that it is protected against damage.